Biden promises new Ukraine aid, warns Russia on chem weapons

 BRUSSELS (AP) — President Joe Biden and Western allies pledged new sanctions and humanitarian aid on Thursday in response to Vladimir Putin's assault on Ukraine, but their offers fell short of the more robust military assistance that President Volodymyr Zelenskyy pleaded for in a pair of live-video appearances.

-Biden, in an early evening news conference after meeting with NATO and G-7 leaders, warned that a chemical attack by Russian “would trigger a response in kind."
+Biden, in an early evening news conference after the meetings, warned that a chemical attack by Russia “would trigger a response in kind."

-Biden and NATO allies have previously stressed that the U.S. and NATO would not put troops on the ground in Ukraine.
-It was not immediately clear if the president intended to suggest that such an attack would lead to the U.S. or allies deploying troops to help Ukraine.
+However, a White House official said later that did not imply any shift in the U.S. position against direct military action in Ukraine.
+Biden and NATO allies have stressed that the U.S. and NATO would not put troops on the ground in Ukraine.

+The official was not authorized to comment publicly by name and spoke only on condition of anonymity.

-Zelenskyy, while thankful for their help, made clear to the Western allies he needed far more than they're currently willing to give.
+Zelenskyy, while thankful for the newly promised help, made clear to the Western allies he needed far more than they're currently willing to give.

 “One percent of all your planes, one percent of all your tanks,” Zelenskyy asked members of the NATO alliance.
 “We can’t just buy those.
 When we will have all this, it will give us, just like you, 100% security.”

-Biden, who was attending all three summits, said more aid was on its way.
-But Western leaders also suggested they were treading carefully so as not to further escalate the conflict beyond the borders of Ukraine.
+Biden said more aid was on its way.
+But the Western leaders were treading carefully so as not to further escalate the conflict beyond the borders of Ukraine.

 “NATO has made a choice to support Ukraine in this war without going to war with Russia," said French President Emmanuel Macron.
 "Therefore we have decided to intensify our ongoing work to prevent any escalation and to get organized in case there is an escalation.”